akoeb/shoppinglist/README.md

 ## TODO ##

+* Continue this Drag&Drop sh...
+  => how to determine position? before or after element? dragover direction?
+  => add dropzone to the correct position in shopping items => dropzone with event handlers drop and ondragover => call reOrderitems when item is dropped

 * BE: Tests
-* BE: return error if content type is not json
-* BE: Status constants map
 * BE: implement delete many
 * BE: catch trailing slash
-* FE: implement change order method
-* FE: call change order on drag and drop
+* BE: reOrderItems in a transaction

 * FE: replace bootstrap so we do not need jquery
-* Implement server push events when some other device changes the list
 * FE: mobile friendly
+* FE: refactor reorderItems method

+* BOTH: Implement server push events when some other device changes the list

 ## License ##